Extremal subsets in geodesically complete spaces with curvature bounded above: Preliminaries

 The \textit{dimension} of $X$ is defined by the Hausdorff dimension, which coincides with the topological dimension.
-The \textit{local dimension} of $X$ at $p$ is also defined as in the introduction, which is finite and coincides with the dimension of $T_p$.
+The \textit{local dimension} of $X$ at $p$ is defined by the formula \eqref{eq:dim} for $E=X$, which is finite and coincides with the dimension of $T_p$.